liuch37/tanet-pytorch/README.md

 # TANet
-The official implementation of the idea texture-based attention network (TANET) with PyTorch.
+The official implementation of Texture-based Attention Network (TANet) with PyTorch.